 Dental Bruxism Treatment Question and Grinding Teeth Treatment Questions:

 One thing that is interesting - is that there are differing degrees of bruxism.
-Some people have severe bruxism, in which - will notice that their teeth have been grinded down quite a bit.
+Some people have severe bruxism, in which - will notice that their teeth have been ground down quite a bit.
 Other people may have occasional dental bruxism issues.
-Your local dentist can provide various type of dental appliances - based on the level of bruxism.
+Your local dentist can provide various types of dental appliances - based on the level of bruxism.
 Another thing to keep in mind - is the type of dental treatment you may be getting.
-People with severe bruxism for instance, may end up breaking or chipping dental veneers - as compared to someone who does not have any bruxism condition.
+People with severe bruxism, for instance, may end up breaking or chipping dental veneers - as compared to someone who does not have any bruxism condition.

 Some of the things that some people do at home to help relieve pain from bruxism may include: